akhmad98/akhmad98/README.md

 - 👋 Hi, I’m @akhmad98
 - 👀 I’m interested in surfing and climbing

 I'm Ahmad from Tashkent, and I am Web Developer.
-I can say without doubt that a person become stronger from ups and downs of life as he enjoys what he/she is doing like me.
+I can say without doubt that a person become stronger from ups and downs of life as he/she enjoys what he/she is doing like me.

 ## &#x1f4c8; GitHub Stats